appifyhub/charts/vault-secrets/README.md

   1. The Vault Secrets Operator (VSO) – manages Vault resources in Kubernetes
   1. A Vault instance – the actual secrets manager

-This configuration installs a non-HA Vault instance with a single replica.
-For production workloads, you should consider setting up a highly available (HA) Vault cluster.
-To continue, let's move to the repository root first.
-From there, we can install the chart:
+> ⚠️ &nbsp; For production workloads, you should consider setting up a highly available (HA) Vault cluster.

+This configuration installs a non-HA Vault instance with a single replica:

 ```bash
 # Create a dedicated namespace for vault